RebuttalAgent: Strategic Persuasion in Academic Rebuttal via Theory of Mind: Experiment

 \subsection{Evaluation of Rebuttal-RM}

-To validate the effectiveness of Rebuttal-RM, we conduct comprehensive evaluation to measure the agreement between our model and human experts.
-Following recent work \citep{wu2025alignmmbenchevaluatingchinesemultimodal}, we employ a set of six statistical metrics.
+Following recent work \citep{wu2025alignmmbenchevaluatingchinesemultimodal}, we employ a set of six statistical metrics to validate the effectiveness of Rebuttal-RM.
 We use four standard statistical measures to assess the overall correlation: \textit{Mean Absolute Error ($e$), Pearson ($r$), Spearman ($\beta$), and Kendall ($\tau$)}.
-Additionally, to mitigate potential annotator biases and assess classification accuracy, we introduce two metrics based on score ranges: \textit{Coarse-grained Accuracy ($c$)}: Scores are mapped to four quality tiers: Unconvincing (scores 1-3), Acceptable (scores 4-6), Good (scores 7-8), and Excellent (scores 9-10). \textit{Fine-grained Accuracy ($f$)}: For a stricter assessment, scores are categorized into seven more granular ranges derived from our rubric, such as grouping scores of 1 and 2, 3 and 4, and so on, with single-point ranges for scores of 5 and 6.
+Additionally, to mitigate potential annotator biases and assess classification accuracy, we introduce two metrics based on score ranges: \textit{Coarse-grained Accuracy ($c$)}: Scores are mapped to four quality tiers: Unconvincing (scores 1-3), Acceptable (scores 4-6), Good (scores 7-8), and Excellent (scores 9-10). \textit{Fine-grained Accuracy ($f$)}: For a stricter assessment, scores are categorized into seven more granular ranges derived from our rubric, such as grouping scores of 1 and 2, 3 and 4, and so on.

 \textbf{Rebuttal-RM Aligns Better with Human Evaluators.} Table~\ref{fig:scoring_model} shows that Rebuttal-RM outperforms all baselines in alignment with human judgments, achieving the highest average score (0.812) and leading in all individual metrics.
 Notably, it surpasses GPT-4.1 and DeepSeek-r1 by 9.0\% and 15.2\%, respectively.
 Full results are provided in Appendix Table~\ref{tab:all_models}.